CSDDD: new EU rules to level the playing field for large companies’ sustainability due diligence

 Each EU Member State will designate one or more supervisory authorities to supervise companies’ compliance with the obligations defined in national law.
 The authorities have the power to require companies to provide information and carry out investigations related to the implementation of the national due diligence obligations.
 Investigations may be initiated by the authorities themselves or as a result of substantiated concerns submitted by individuals or organisations.
 EU Member States will define the rules on penalties, which shall be “effective, proportionate and dissuasive”.
 Pecuniary penalties will be based on the company’s net worldwide turnover.

-Through civil liability for the damages caused to individuals and organizations:
+Through civil liability for the damages caused to individuals:

-Under the CSDDD, EU Member States shall ensure that a company can be held liable for damages caused to an individual or organization.
+Under the CSDDD, EU Member States shall ensure that a company can be held liable for damages caused to an individual.
 Civil liability applies to cases where the company intentionally or negligently failed to comply with the obligations to prevent potential adverse impacts or bring actual adverse impacts to an end.
 However, a company cannot be held liable if the damage was caused only by its business partners in its value chain activities.
-The affected individual or organization has the right to full compensation for the damage occurred in accordance with national law (no overcompensation or punitive damages).
+The affected individual has the right to full compensation for the damage occurred in accordance with national law (no overcompensation or punitive damages).

 6) How can companies prepare for the implementation of the CSDDD?